floriantz/repro-prisma/README.md

 ### Database setup

-`docker compose up -d && ./migrate.sh`
+`docker compose up -d && npx prisma migrate dev`

-### Node project setup

-To test the different behaviour, change the prisma version between `3.8.4` and `3.11.0`.

-`npm i && npx npx prisma generate --schema prisma/schema.prisma`

 ### Running the script

 `npx ts-node main`

-The provided id and created id should be the same.
+We should not get an error for the first query.